U.S. House Dems pass anti-Islamophobia bill, condemn Boebert remarks - NewsBreak

 Several Democrats said Tuesday the episode showed Islamophobia was still a problem that needed to be addressed.

-“We have even heard disturbing rhetoric from some right here in this institution,” Rules Chairman Jim McGovern, (D-Mass.), said.
-“A member of this House has told a completely fabricated story again and again that implies a Muslim colleague is a terrorist… just because they are Muslim.”
+“We have even heard disturbing rhetoric from some right here in this institution,” said rules chairman Jim McGovern (D-Mass.).
+“A member of this House has told a completely fabricated story again and again that implies a Muslim colleague is a terrorist … just because they are Muslim.”

 McGovern said the incident was “a stain on this entire institution.”